Where Lies the Land?

 For this exhibition, which takes its title from a nautical poem by Victorian poet Arthur Hugh Clough, Locke has created a new installation of suspended boats – a continuation of the artist’s longstanding exploration of ships.
 The flotilla appears as votive, at once representing both safe and dangerous passage.
 Individual boats are embellished with objects and cargo that can be seen as allegories of voyages made by explorers, colonialists, migrants, traders, refugees or pirates.
 Locke’s elegant fleet speaks of both hope and fear, evoking paradoxical notions of displacement and home.

-Locke’s new house-boat-hybrid echoes the timber homes found all over Guyana (built on stilts to avoid regular flooding), many of which are now being abandoned in a period of rapid development.
-The installation evokes a sense of change, the past and the present colliding on an imaginary ocean.
+Locke’s new sculpture, Jumbie House 1, echoes the timber homes found all over Guyana (built on stilts to avoid regular flooding), many of which are now being abandoned in a period of rapid development.
+The work evokes a sense of change, the past and the present colliding.

 In another thread of the exhibition, Locke turns his eye on the current national nostalgia for the Imperial past, demonstrated in the success of TV series such as ‘The Young Victoria’ and ‘Downton Abbey’.
 His series entitled Souvenirs (2018 onwards) grew from his collection and research into Parian busts of Queen Victoria and other worthies.
 Popularised at the Great Exhibition in 1851, Parian Ware was an innovative imitation marble produced on a mass scale, allowing middle-class Victorians to proudly display statuary in their homes.